 Install a coyote roller on top of the fence

 A coyote roller is an aluminium rod that can be fixed at the top of the fence.
-Naturally, the roller has a slippery surface to it and rolls, making it extremely challenging for dogs to get the grip for jumping over.
+Naturally, the roller has a slippery surface to it and rolls, making it extremely challenging for dogs to get a grip for jumping over.

 Landscaping